Jami3elee/Whereswaldodetector/readme.md

-Age Predictor Model
+Wheres Waldo detector

-This model is used to predict peoples ages based on their face.
-It is trained on an imagenet Resnet-18 model using transfer learning.
-The idea is that if the model overpredicts your age, you might have some sort of skin problems.
+This model is used to detect where waldo is.
+This model is trained on google images.
+The idea is that if the model can detetc where waldo is, it can detect where any lost item is!

 ![A computer analyzes a face.](https://imgur.com/HeyVfsW)